 At present, almost all non-Japanese are barred from visiting or transiting Japan.
 In early October, Japanese media carried reports of a plan to reopen to tourists in April, in preparation for the Olympics (see this Japan Times report for details), but details are unclear.

 On October 30, Japan lowered travel restrictions for Australia, Brunei, China (including Hong Kong and Macau), New Zealand, Republic of Korea, Singapore, Taiwan, Thailand, and Vietnam.
-Travelers from these countries can now travel to Japan IF they have a visa, which basically means business visas or residence visas (ie, not tourist visas).
-We expect Japan to relax restrictions on tourists from these countries relatively soon.
-Please check the Japan Ministry of Foreign Affairs page for the latest details.
+However, due to the rise of the new variants, these programs have been temporarily suspended.
+This ban is slated to be in place until March 7, but may be raised earlier if conditions improve.
+Please check the Japan Ministry of Foreign Affairs (MOFA) page for the latest details.
 Because that page is quite confusing, you may also want to call the Japanese embassy or consulate nearest you.

 Passports and visas